Source code for pygmt.src.meca

 - ``"deviatoric"``: deviatoric part of the moment tensor (zero trace)

-Latitude(s) at which to place beachball(s).
-List must be the same
+Longitude(s) / Latitude(s) at which to place the beachball(s).
+Length must match

 event_name : str, list of str, or 1-D numpy array